Christian Altenburger: Awards

-Trivia
+Altenburger's violins

-During a burglary in Altenburger's apartment on 29 May 2007, thieves stole a supposed Stradivari violin from the year 1680 worth around 2.5 million euros and a Vuillaume violin worth around 120,000 euros, which was found undamaged by the police on 5 June 2007.
+During a burglary in Altenburger's apartment on 29 May 2007, thieves stole a supposed Stradivari violin from the year 1680 worth around 2.5 million euros and a Vuillaume violin worth around 120,000 euros, which were found undamaged by the police on 5 June 2007.
 The three perpetrators were arrested and sentenced to six and five years respectively.
 They had committed ten burglaries in May 2007 alone.
 During the trial, an expert was unable to confirm the authenticity of the Stradivarius.
 The violin was smaller than a typical Stradivarius, probably a violin from the house of Amati.
 Three or four masters from Cremona could be considered as manufacturers.
 The value could therefore be set at 500,000 euros.